lightpanda-io/demo/README.md

 ### Running the benchmark

-The `playwright/chrome.js` benchmark accepts multiple env vars to be configured.
+The `playwright/cdp.js` benchmark accepts multiple env vars to be configured.
 * `BROWSER_PATH` is the path to your browser implementing the CDP protocol.
 It can be either the path to a local binary or an URL (host:port) of a running browser.
 Default value is empty, which will launch the Google Chrome installed through Playwright.
 * `BASE_URL` is the base url of the running web reser to request, by default `http://127.0.0.1:1234`.
 * `RUNS` is the number of pages loaded by the benchmark, default is `100`.

-`npm run bench-chrome` starts a playwright process, load a Google Chrome instance and load the page to extract data 100 times.
+`npm run bench-cdp` starts a playwright process instance and load the page to extract data 100 times.

 ```console